CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 Advice on when to start creating your own shorthand from text or dictation varies.
 If your book is modern and has instructions, follow them.
 If your book does not have much material, the choice is made for you!
 Some older books say to only write from well-written shorthand until you have finished the theory.
 Most modern books divide it evenly: Half the exercises in each chapter begin by reading well-written shorthand, and half begin by writing shorthand from the text.
 Even books that come with a CD for dictation say to write the material a few times, and build a minimum speed, before attempting dictation, except perhaps for a few exercises with familiar words in new sentence at very slow speeds.

+### Summary of the Functional Method

+leslie funtional -- did very well on all comparisons -- famous for long stage of reading.
+Also delays dictation fo unseen matrial until finishing the theory, has clear insructions for teaching new words and how to best use every second of time in class, and a book with much more reading material in each chapter than was typical of the time.